Reactive-Extensions/rxjs-jquery/readme.md

 ## GETTING STARTED

 There are a number of ways to get started with the jQuery Bindings for RxJS.
+The files are available on [cdnjs](http://cdnjs.com/) and [jsDelivr](http://www.jsdelivr.com/#!rxjs-jquery).

 ### Download the Source